AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 **Note:** Pie chart can have only one data series, thus JSON configuration for pie chart requires no **"series"** object.

 JSON configuration can contain string, object, array, number, boolean and null.
 The variety of acceptable data formats makes the AnyChart JSON structure very similar to JavaScript configuration.
 To find out any required method or parameter use {api:anychart}AnyChart API{api}.
 API describes how every method and parameter are used.
 The structure is pretty much the same for JSON configuration.
-For example, you can find {api:anychart#column}**column()**{api} method in API to create column chart.
+For example, you can find {api:anychart#column}column(){api} method in API to create column chart.

 ```
 var chart = anychart.column([128.14, 112.61, 163.21, 229.98]);
 chart.container('container');
 chart.draw();
 ```

 The same chart can be created using JSON

 ```
 var chart = anychart.fromJson({
   "chart": {
     "type": "column",
     "series":[{
       "data": [128.14, 112.61, 163.21, 229.98],
     }],
     "container": "container"
   }
 });

 chart.draw();
 ```

 As you can see, JSON format isn't limited only to setting chart type and its data, but can set container for the chart as well.